MorganRoseTV/LoveAndChaos-Bot/README.md

 - [ ] Create and add a profile picture to the bot
 - [x] Make code look pretty
 - [x] Make all current code work, bug free
-- [ ] Come up with more contents to add to this list
 - [x] Add comments throughout the code to explain what it does.
 - [x] Add new fun commands; Hug, and Bite
 - [x] Add Bonk command